|

 Stop Four: The Spanish Steps

-Honestly, you can skip this one if you want, but if you’re in the neighborhood of the Trevi Fountain you might as well stop by.
+Honestly, you can skip the Spanish Steps if you want, but if you’re in the neighborhood of the Trevi Fountain you might as well stop by.
 This is mostly just a giant staircase that serves as a place for social meetings and people watching, but because of it’s popularity it is often very crowded with tourists.

 For your last evening in Rome, I recommend going back to your favorite place.
 Even in just three days you’ve seen a good chunk of Rome and probably have a favorite area, whether it’s Trastevere or Campo d’Fiore or somewhere else.
 So go back to a favorite spot and find a place for dinner and enjoy your last evening in Rome.